-We offer food and clothing assistance to low-income residents of Cobb and Douglas counties.
+We offer food assistance to low-income residents of all counties.

 To be eligible you must live in our service area and qualify based on your total household income.

 To fully benefit from all of our services, all you need to do is:

 1. Bring Proof of Residency (less than 30 days old) in the form of mail, a rent receipt or new lease.

 2. Provide your Photo ID and Social Security Cards or Birth Certificates (or other official documentation) for yourself and all members of your household.